Epsom riot: Background

-Woodcote camp operated under a relaxed and permissive disciplinary regime.
+Woodcote operated under a relaxed and permissive disciplinary regime.
 Supervision for the men was by both officers and non-commissioned officers who were sometimes temporary, often from different units, and sometimes employed in medical or administrative roles.
 Their control over the men, who were passing through the camps to return to their units or be repatriated, was limited.
 In early 1919 there were only four military police (MP) stationed in the camp, some of whom were patients themselves.
 The MPs only patrolled the camp, and did not monitor the actions of the Canadians in the town, a duty left to the local Epsom police.

-Epsom had a small police station in 1919, capable of fielding fewer than 20 officers and constables for duty at any one time.
+Epsom had a small police station in 1919, capable of fielding fewer than 20 officers for duty at any one time.
 The force struggled to maintain the peace when locals and Canadian troops met, particularly when the local pubs were open.
 In the four months leading up to June 1919, tensions rose between townsfolk and the Canadian troops, and violence between the two groups was a regular, almost nightly occurrence; both sides were guilty of being instigators on these occasions.
-In 1919 Station-Sergeant Thomas Green was fifty-one years old.
+In 1919 Station Sergeant Thomas Green was fifty-one years old.
 He had previously served for eight years with the Royal Horse Artillery, including in India.
 In 1895 he signed to join the police before leaving the army—a common practice for many.
-By 1919 he had been a policeman for nearly 25 years, serving first in London, then for eight years in Epsom.
+By 1919 he had been a policeman for nearly 25 years, serving first in London, then for 8 years in Epsom.
 He was a married man and had two daughters, aged 18 and 19.